malb/bdd-predicate/README.md

 >
 > We formalize lattice problems augmented with a predicate distinguishing a target vector and give algorithms for solving instances of these problems.
 We apply our techniques to lattice-based approaches for solving the Hidden Number Problem, a popular technique for recovering secret DSA or ECDSA keys in side-channel attacks, and demonstrate that our algorithms succeed in recovering the signing key for instances that were previously believed to be unsolvable using lattice approaches.
 We carried out extensive experiments using our estimation and solving framework, which we also make available with this work.

-If you use this library please cite
+If you use this library in your work please cite

   Martin R. Albrecht and Nadia Heninger. *On Bounded Distance Decoding with Predicate: Breaking the "Lattice Barrier" for the Hidden Number Problem**